Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-Discretionary trusts are the most flexible form of trust for providing for family and other loved ones.
+Discretionary trusts are the most flexible form of trusts used to provide for families and other loved ones.

-Normally the settlor and their spouse are excluded under the terms of the trust to avoid the trust income being taxed on the settlor, which creates flexibility when settling funds on trust for IHT planning purposes.
+Normally the settlor and their spouse are excluded under the terms of the trust to avoid the trust income being taxed on the settlor.
+This creates flexibility when it comes to settling funds on trust for IHT planning purposes.